CNZelong/MOSAIS-electrochemical-prediction/README.md

 # MOSAIS-electrochemical-prediction

 Machine-learning code for electrochemical-property prediction and candidate ranking of MOF-polymer solid-state electrolytes within the MOSAIS framework.
+We provide the necessary data here, including the initial screening forms, rules, and required data, as well as the methods used to obtain this data.
+However, some intermediate details cannot be fully provided due to copyright restrictions and the original author's limited permission.
+Please contact the author if you have any questions.

 ## Overview